I Think My Gmail Was Hacked! How To Secure Your Email

 6. Run a full antivirus scan on your device

-If your device was hacked, there’s a chance that it’s been infected with malware.
+If your device was hacked, there’s a chance that it has been infected with malware.
 If this is the case, hackers may have access to your entire device — not just your Gmail account.

 Even worse, a hacked device can give cybercriminals an easy way to discover your new passwords.
 Some malware (called keyloggers) captures everything you enter on your device and sends it to scammers.

-This doesn’t just apply to Android — your account could have been compromised on any operating system including macOS, iOS, and Microsoft.
+This doesn’t just apply to Android devices — your account could have been compromised on any device running macOS, iOS, or Windows.

 What to do: